26nguyej/jacobnguyen16/_posts/2026-02-04-daily-journal.md

 ### February 4, 2026
 Today was our first day back after having Monday and Tuesday off due to snow.
 I focused on finishing the 1981 extraction matching and generating the final file, then began working on the 1983 extraction.
 Most of my time was spent visually cross-referencing the 1983 metadata with the PDF scan to ensure that the name counts were accurate.

+### February 2-3
+No class due to snow days

+### January 29, 2026
+ Today I opened the simple yearbook editor to review the name-split results for the 1981 yearbook.
+Went through the low-confidence names, fixed the ones I could confirm were errors, and saved the edited file.
+Started looking at the matching pipeline next but ran out of time before finishing.

 ### January 28, 2026
 Today was our first day back in class since last week due to a snow day on Monday and drop day on Tuesday.
 I received the API key from Mr. Dubick and configured it in Claude Code to run the name-splitting script on the extracted data.
 After completing name splitting, I was ready to integrate the data into the simple yearbook editor HTML.
 However, I ran out of time because the name-splitting process took a significant amount of time to complete.

+### January 26, 2026
+ No class — snow day.

+### January 23, 2026
+Today I went through the YAML config for the 1981 yearbook and manually compared the page counts against the actual PDF to make sure everything lined up.
+Cross-referencing page by page takes a while but it's important to catch anything off before running extraction.
+Also started looking into getting the API key set up so I can run name splitting next time.

 ### January 22, 2026
 Today, I used Claude to generate the `.yml` file for the 1981 yearbook metadata so the orchestrator could run the extraction scripts.
 I completed the extraction phases up through name splitting.
 Tomorrow, I plan to screen the data by manually comparing the YAML file counts against the actual PDF, and then create an API key to use Claude’s Haiku model for name splitting.